A Brief History of Trinity Church and its Buildings

 Later that year, the young, energetic Reverend Bradford Hastings was instituted as rector.
 Under his direction a parish survey was undertaken and the Commission system, still in use today, was organized to involve members in all aspects of parish ministry.
 The growth in the congregation and the involvement of the parishioners necessitated the hiring of a parish secretary.
 Seminarians were employed to assist with services on Sundays and the addition of two bays in the nave increased the worship space.
 Reverend Hastings resigned in 1951.

 The next rector to lead Trinity was the Reverend William Clark.
 Through his leadership the parish gained a deep sense of commitment to the Ecumenical movement.
 Parish programs were extended and the church school and Christian education thrived.
-In 1960 an associate minister was hired and a second rectory on River Street was purchased for his use.
+In 1960 an assistant minister was hired and a second rectory on River Street was purchased for his use.
 When Mr. Clark took a leave of absence to study in England, the retired Bishop Malcolm Endicott Peabody assumed his duties and together with his wife became an important part of the parish.
 Once again the congregation had outgrown the Church.
 Mr. Clark and Bishop Peabody supported and encouraged the parish in developing plans for a new building.
 The vestry appointed a Building Committee which hired Pietro Belluschi as the architect.
 To create space for the addition, the rectory on Elm Street was sold and moved to the corner of Wood and Main streets and a new rectory across Elm Street was purchased.
 The process of reaching parish consensus on the design of the building required courage, commitment and an invaluable gift of time.
 It resulted in a semi-modernistic building of simple lines attached to the existing structure.
 The extensive use of wood and rough stone was chosen to harmonize with the original stone church.
 On entering, one is struck by its vaulted spaciousness and by Gyorgy Kepes’ glorious Chartres glass window representing the Trinity.
 The seating, which accommodates 650, was designed so that the congregation surrounds the altar on three sides.
 The choir pews and the organ are located behind the altar.
 The space beneath the church, known as the “undercroft,” houses several rooms for Sunday school classes or meetings as well as a central room used for large gatherings.
-During the building’s construction Mr. Clark submitted his resignation to accept a position with the World Council of Churches in Geneva leaving his associate, the Reverend Mr. Graham, in charge.
+During the building’s construction Mr. Clark submitted his resignation to accept a position with the World Council of Churches in Geneva leaving his assistant, the Reverend Mr. Graham, in charge.
 To honor Mr. Clark members of the congregation gave the lectern in the Main Church which is decorated with the Ecumenical symbol.

 In 1962 the Reverend Nigel L. Andrews was called to be Trinity’s ninth Rector.
-He oversaw the building’s completion and its Dedication on October 6, 1963 by Bishop Anson Phelps Stokes.
+He oversaw the building’s completion and its dedication on October 6, 1963 by Bishop Anson Phelps Stokes.
 The original church building, renamed “the chapel,” is used now for the smaller Sunday 8 o’clock and midweek services as well as for weddings and funerals.

 Continuing the legacy begun by Mr. Hastings and supported by Mr. Clark and Bishop Peabody, Mr. Andrews encouraged the active participation of lay people in all areas of church life.
 In 1966 he appointed Eleanor Spinney, who had served as Director of Christian Education, to be Lay Assistant Minister.
 As a part of its outreach to youth, Trinity participated in an ecumenical effort by all of the Concord churches to establish a youth center.
 When no other space could be found, Trinity agreed to house a teen drop-in center called “The Place.”
 The controversy over the use of Trinity’s building for this purpose, the political turbulence of the 1960s and 1970s in the country and the liturgical changes in the National Church combined to decrease membership.
 While the trial liturgies, national revision of the Book of Common Prayer and the movement for the ordination of women were difficult issues for many parishioners to reconcile with their worship expectations, most tried to understand and to accept the changes.
 A few embraced the new liturgy and one generously donated the funds to purchase the revised Book of Common Prayer for both the Chapel and the Church.